aplemenos/financial-app/README.md

    By default, the microservice runs on http://localhost:8000.
 You can test the API using tools like cURL or Postman.

 # Testing
-To run the tests for the microservice, execute the following command:
+To run the tests for the financial microservice, execute the following command:
 ```
-go test -v
+go test -v ./api
 ```

 # API Endpoints